 - The documentation of procedures, standards, configurations, settings, installation sequences and back-out instructions

-Cooperation with SaM Solutions allowed the automotive company to get a trouble-proof software that enhances the management of automobile production lines.
+Cooperation with SaM Solutions allowed the automotive company to get trouble-proof software that enhances the management of automobile production lines.
 Thanks to this project, the two companies have established a long-standing partnership.
-SaM Solutions’ dedicated experts are still involved in the further development of the automobile production management system, its improvement, maintenance and support.
+Our dedicated experts are still involved in the further development of the automobile production management system, its improvement, maintenance and support.

 A successful ERP software is half the battle for any large, medium or small enterprise.
 It can strengthen competitiveness, provide flexibility and robust production.